-The Capitol Visitor Center Act of 2008 (2 U.S.C. § 2201 et seq.) allows for proceeds from the sale of the CVC Gift Shops' inventory, restaurant commissions and miscellaneous collections from the CVC Gift Shops to be invested in government securities through the Bureau of the Fiscal Service's web-based application, FedInvest.
-By law, interest income is credited to the fund.
+The Capitol Visitor Center Act of 2008 (2 United States Code (U.S.C.) § 2201 et seq.) allows for proceeds from the sale of the CVC Gift Shops' inventory, restaurant commissions and miscellaneous collections from the CVC Gift Shops to be invested in government securities through the Bureau of the Fiscal Service's web-based application, FedInvest.
+By law, earned interest income is allowable and credited to the CVC Revolving Fund.